How to Clean Appliances

 - Heat, uncovered, until the water starts to boil.

 - The caked-on food should now be loosened, so you can easily wipe the surface clean.

 Oil splatters, seasoning spills, and just about anything else you cook with will inevitably end up on your stove top.
+The key to cleaning your stove top is to be quick.
 Before the food bits cook onto the surface, be sure to scrub it away.
-The key to cleaning your stovetop is to be quick.
+(Carefully, so you don’t burn yourself, of course!)
+After cooking and the stove top is cool, give it a good wipe down with an all-purpose cleaner sprayed on a damp cloth.
 But even if splatters sit for a day or two, there's still hope.
-Here's how to get your glass cooktop back to sparkling.
+Here's how to clean a stove top and get your glass cooktop back to sparkling.

 - Soak the stain in the strongest cleaner your cooktop can handle and let sit.

 - Using a single-edged scraper, carefully scrape the debris while holding the blade at a 30- to 40-degree angle.

 You can't clean your stove top and ignore your oven!
 If you can see built-up grime or worrisome smoke, it's time to get the cleaning gloves out before it becomes a major problem.
 The good news is that cleaning an oven is easy to master.
 Check out our foolproof tips for how to clean an oven using natural ingredients.